TheAwakenedBoss/2FaBypasser/README.txt

-A cookie builder is a tool that helps build cookie loggers with ease.
+A 2FaBypasser is a tool that helps bypassing the email 2fa with ease.
 Setup Instructions are found in SETUPHELP.
 DISCLAIMER!
-I DO NOT CONDONE HACKING, I WILL NOT TAKE RESPONSABILITY FOR ANY ACTIONS AND / OR PUNISHMENTS FROM YOUR LOGGER!
+I DO NOT CONDONE HACKING, I WILL NOT TAKE RESPONSABILITY FOR ANY ACTIONS AND / OR PUNISHMENTS THE BYPASSER!
 YOU HAVE BEEN WARNED.